stargate/docker-images/examples/cassandra-4.0/README.md

+# Docker Compose scripts for Stargate with Cassandra 4.0

 Three files to use docker-compose to start a small Cassandra 4.0 cluster and one Stargate node:

 * docker-compose.yaml: File that contains all parameters for starting multi-container environment.